kevin4scholz/-Drosera-Network/README.md

 image

 8. Check Node Liveness
-Your node will start producing greeen blocks in the dashboard
+Your node will start producing